Is this program right for you?

 Q: I need to miss part of my course.
 What should I do?

 A: If you are unable to attend due to extenuating circumstances, we recommend submitting an appeal to firstname.lastname@example.org explaining the reason.
-Participants may then transfer to another class where they will be required to attend the entire course on the new dates to receive credit.
+If the appeal is approved, participants may then transfer to another class where they will be required to attend the entire course on the new dates to receive credit.

 Q: Is there a time limit to complete a program after registering?